Resnovas/smartcloud/packages/workflow-mastermind/README.md

 ## Introduction

 When working on GitActions, I found that there went many templates of high quality to use, which made my life hell for quiet a while.
 In total I submitted in excess of 300 commits to get my initial workflow running how I wanted, and that just isn't acceptable.
 Within this repository, I am to provide the tools and solutions for most of the common usecases within the development community for GitActions.
 This includes automatically generating content, updating dependencies, managing the project and much more.
+While this template is highly usefull, it is not intended, nor will ever, replace development workflows on your personal projects.
+We have ensured not to include any lint or build tools.

 To make it super simple for everyone to use, we built every job using an environment variable importer.
 A big thanks to [@technote-space](https://github.com/technote-space) for creating [Load Config Action](https://github.com/technote-space/load-config-action) which basically powers this entire configuration.